ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-advanced-1/inventory-cd/index.md

 - Run `kubectl get configmap/ibmcloud-config -n tools -o yaml` to print the configuration information for the cluster

-- In `inventory-management-svc-{initials}/values.yaml` replace `<app-chart-name>` with the directory name.
+- In `inv-svc-{initials}/values.yaml` replace `<app-chart-name>` with the directory name.
 Replace `ingressSubdomain` with the value from the previous step.
 Update `tlsSecretName` with the value from the previous step.
 The result should look something like the following
-    ```yaml title="inventory-management-svc-{initials}/values.yaml"
+    ```yaml title="inv-svc-{initials}/values.yaml"
     global:
       ingressSubdomain: sms-test.us-south.containers.appdomain.cloud
       tlsSecretName: sms-test-cluster

-    inventory-management-svc-{initials}:
+    inv-svc-{initials}:
       replicaCount: 1

       ingress: